udelcodes/udelcodes.github.io/LTC/day3.md

 ### Step 1.
 Open up Codepen

-Go to [Codepen](https://codepen.io) and create a new pen by clicking the tab that says "Pen" on the left side.
+Go to <a href="https://www.codepen.io" target="_blank">Codepen.io</a> and create a new pen by clicking the tab that says "Pen" on the left side.

 ### Step 2.
 Log to the console